Sadiqi Beg

-Sadiqi Beg, also referred to as Sadiqi Beg Afshar was a Persian painter, poet, biographer, draftsman, soldier and miniaturist of the Safavid period.
-Born in Tabriz in about 1533, he spent a number of years as a wandering dervish before settling in Qazwin where he occupied several positions in the royal court.
+Sadiqi Beg (صادقی بیگ; c.
+1533 – 1610), also referred to as Sadiqi Beg Afshar (صادقی بیگ افشار) was a Persian painter, poet, biographer, draftsman, soldier, and miniaturist of the Safavid era.
+Born in Tabriz in about 1533, he spent a number of years as a wandering dervish before settling in Qazvin where he occupied several positions in the royal court.
 Ultimately, he was dismissed from a post in the royal library in 1596, and he spent his final years focused on his own writing before his death in Isfahan in 1610.

 Background

-Sadiqi Beg was born in Tabriz, the historic capital of the Safavid dynasty, into the Khudabandalu Turkoman tribe in 940/1533.
-He came from a notable line of Turkish soldiers that migrated from Syria to support Shah Isma'il who founded the Safavid dynasty in 1501.
+Sadiqi Beg was born in Tabriz, the historic capital of the Safavid dynasty, into the Khodabandalu Turkoman tribe in 940/1533.
+He came from a notable line of Turkish soldiers that migrated from Syria to support Shah Ismail I who founded the Safavid dynasty in 1501.
 His father was assassinated when Sadiqi was young, and, despite his family’s noble history, he was left without an inheritance.
 Consequently, Sadiqi Beg spent many years as a wandering dervish before deciding to pursue art and poetic science at the age of 32.
-He moved to Qazwin in 1568 and asked his pupil and nephew Muzaffar Ali, reputedly an incredible figure painter, to teach him the style of the earlier well-known artist, Bihzad.
+He moved to Qazvin in 1568 and asked his pupil and nephew Mozaffar Ali, reputedly an incredible figure painter, to teach him the style of the earlier well-known artist, Kamāl ud-Dīn Behzād.

 Royal appointments

-Sadiqi Beg was initially invited to serve under Shah Isma’il II whose short rule lasted from 1576-1577.
-Following this brief royal appointment, while Sultan Mohammad Khuadbanda was in power from 1577 to 1587, he left Qazwin to fight in the Battle of Astarabad (ca. 1581).
-Following the battle, he lived in the Iranian cities Hamadan, Lahijan and Yazd.
+Sadiqi Beg was initially invited to serve under Shah Isma’il II.
+Following this brief royal appointment, while Mohammad Khodabanda was in power from 1578 to 1587, he left Qazvin to fight in the Battle of Astarabad (ca. 1581).
+Following the battle, he lived in the Iranian cities of Hamadan, Lahijan, and Yazd.

-He remained absent from the royal court throughout the rule of Muhammad Khudabanda, from 1576-1588, and during this time he focused on single page works rather than large-scale manuscripts.
+He remained absent from the royal court throughout the rule of Mohammad Khodabanda, from 1576 to 1588, and during this time he focused on single page works rather than large-scale manuscripts.
 Eventually, when Shah Abbas I rose to power in 1581, Sadiqi returned to the court and became head of the royal library in Qazwin.
 He was highly regarded by royal figures but disliked by his colleagues in the court, and he was dismissed from the library in 1596.
 However, despite losing this role, he retained the official title and salary and regularly consulted with Shah Abbas I on manuscripts and other royal subjects for the remainder of his life.